ukaraoz/MtbGenomicsWorkshop/docs/source/material/day3/merge_snvs_from_vcf.rst

  bgzip ${sample}.recode.vcf
  tabix -p vcf ${sample}.recode.vcf.gz

-We need change the sample header (which is "SAMPLE", the very last column within the data fields) in the vcf file to specify that these variants are from ``$sample``.
+We need to change the sample header (which is "SAMPLE", the very last column within the data fields) in the vcf file to specify that these variants are from ``$sample``.
 This is to ensure data provenance: we will soon merge vcf files from multiple samples and they all have the same header at this point.
-You can do this with ``bcftools`` which requires the header name to be in a text file, so we write the sample name into a file called "sample".
+You can do this with ``bcftools`` which requires the header name to be stored in a text file, so we write the sample name into a file called "sample" first.
 ::

  echo $sample > sample
  bcftools reheader -s sample ${sample}.recode.vcf.gz > m.${sample}.recode.vcf.gz # we add this "m" just to make the filename different in this temp file mv -f m.${sample}.recode.vcf.gz ${sample}.recode.vcf.gz